 This cruciform-plan church is one of the nation’s outstanding examples of colonial ecclesiastical architecture.
-Although built to serve a rural parish, the design is endowed with urbanity and sophistication.
+Although built to serve a rural Stafford County parish, the design of Aquia Church is endowed with urbanity and sophistication.
 The brick walls are highlighted by quoins and rusticated doorways crafted in stone from nearby Aquia Creek.
 Built on a site used for worship as early as 1654, the present building was begun in 1751 but burned on February 17, 1754, three days before completion.
 It was rebuilt within the walls in 1754-57 under the direction of Mourning Richards, the original contractor, and William Copein, the mason.
 The interior preserves a unique three-tiered pulpit as well as the original Ionic altarpiece, west gallery, and box pews, all excellent examples of colonial joinery.
 The pews, however, were reduced in height in the 19th century.
-The church’s former isolated setting has given way in recent years to suburban development.
+The Aquia Church’s former isolated setting has given way in recent years to suburban development.

 VLR: Virginia Landmarks Register